 Pending such confirmations, reconciliations and/ or assessment, the impact thereof on Standalone Financial Statements are not ascertainable and quantifiable.
 We are unable to obtain audit evidence for the amount recoverable and periodicity thereof.
 (Refer Point No. 1 to Note 39 of the Standalone Financial Statements)

 • Regular Customers (Government and others) are having debit balances beyond credit policy for which no check chart is prepared for adequate recovery steps, if, taken.
-After completion of outstanding of 3 years, provision is made treating them as Doubtful debts.
+Provision for making them as doubtful debts are made as per the company policy.
 However, the recovery process needs be strengthened.
-Even, the same are not shown as disputable until and unless there are legal proceedings.
-In absence in obtaining any audit evidence with regards to recoverability, periodicity or disputable or otherwise, we are unable to comment whether the same are disputable or not.
-(Refer Point No. 31(I) to Note No.39 of Standalone Financial Statements)
+In the absence of any adequate audit evidence with regards to recoverability, periodicity or otherwise, we are unable to comment whether the same are disputable or not.
+(Refer Point No. 28(I) to Note No.39 of Standalone Financial Statements)

 6. Amount Payables: